lumitry/vela-chat/README.md

 - Removed the floating buttons when text is selected, as they were not useful (cf. "opinionated fork").
 - Made the "New Chat" button work with CMD+click and CTRL+click to open in a new tab without changing the current tab.
 - Typing in the chat input now automatically focuses the chat input.
+- Made formatting shortcuts (CTRL/CMD+I for italics, CTRL/CMD+B for bold, CTRL/CMD+E for code) work in the non-rich text chat input.

 Planned enhancements include:
 - Serve images via URL, not base64, to reduce payload size, database size, and improve general performance.